 - Mahayana Buddhism: Prevalent in China, Japan, Taiwan, Korea, Singapore and Vietnam

 - Tibetan Buddhism: Prevalent in Tibet, Nepal, Mongolia, Bhutan, and parts of Russia and northern India

-Some forms of Buddhism incorporate ideas of other religions and philosophies, such as Taoism and Bon.
+There are various schools of Buddhism, and some of these schools borrow concepts and ideas from other religions and philosophies, such as Taoism and Bon.

-The Buddha taught his followers that the end of suffering, as described in the fourth Noble Truths, could be achieved by following an Eightfold Path.
+The Buddha imparted upon his disciples the knowledge that the liberation from suffering, as outlined in the fourth of the Four Noble Truths, might be attained by travelling down an Eightfold Path.

 - Right understanding (Samma ditthi)